England 2006 FIFA World Cup bid: Timeline

 The 1998–99 FA Cup winners, Manchester United, withdrew from the 1999–2000 competition due to their participation in the 2000 FIFA Club World Championship in South America, to take place in early 2000, thus becoming the first FA Cup winners not to defend their title.
 This was at the request of the FA, which believed it would aid the 2006 bid.
 Tony Banks, the Minister for Sport, said he believed that the bid would receive "irreparable damage" if United did not partake in the maiden FIFA Club World Championship.

 On 9 August 1999, the 2006 bid was presented to FIFA.
 The bid documentation was designed by Leeds-based firm Elmwood.

 In May 2000, the bidding nations had representatives in Malaysia to present to the Asian Football Confederation.

 Shortly before the 2000 UEFA Cup Final between English club Arsenal and Turkish side Galatasaray, there were clashes between British and Turkish fans.
 As well as Arsenal fans, it was reported that followers of English clubs Chelsea and Leeds United, as well as Scottish side Rangers and Welsh teams Cardiff City and Swansea City, had travelled to Copenhagen to engage with the Turks.
 This incident shocked UEFA deeply.
 These concerns intensified during Euro 2000, as there were hooligan riots caused by England fans and UEFA's stance against the English bid hardened as a result.

 On 3 July 2000, Brazil withdrew its bid and pledged support for South Africa's.
 On the same day, the English bid was criticised by FIFA for the way in which it was conducted.

 On 5 July, the countries made their final presentations to FIFA.

 Results

-The vote–undertaken in Zurich, Switzerland–took the instant-runoff voting format, where the lowest-placed nation is eliminated and their votes reassigned to their marked second preference, this process continuing for as many rounds as required for two nations to remain.
+The vote–undertaken in Zürich, Switzerland–took the instant-runoff voting format, where the lowest-placed nation is eliminated and their votes reassigned to their marked second preference, this process continuing for as many rounds as required for two nations to remain.

 New Zealander Charlie Dempsey voted for England in both of the first two rounds, electing to abstain from the final round; Channel 4 News would name him as one of many to receive notes offering presents from members of bidding nations.
 David Will was the other man to back England twice.
 The three first-round English votes came from Central America.